venkatasg/texmf/README.md

 These use [Matthew Butterick's fonts](https://mbtype.com) and are compiled with [LuaTeX](http://www.luatex.org).

-You can see documents using the report and letter template on [my academic job application materials repository](https://github.com/venkatasg/academic-job-apps).
-For documents using the poster and presentation template, see [the links on a list of my papers on my website](https://venkatasg.net/papers).
+You can see documents using the report and letter template on [my academic job  materials repository](https://github.com/venkatasg/academic-job-apps).
+For documents using the poster and presentation template, click [the slide and poster links on this page](https://venkatasg.net/papers).